-All applicants must submit a writing sample and a written personal statement of 1-2 pages indicating their motivations and objectives for graduate study in sociology.
-Students who do not meet the standards for routine admission must also submit a writing sample of 4-15 pages.
-The writing sample may consist of a paper turned in for a course or other written work prepared by the applicant.
-The writing sample should not be less than four pages nor more than fifteen pages.
+Together with the application for admission, all applicants must submit a writing sample and a written personal statement of 1-2 pages indicating their motivations and objectives for graduate study in sociology.
+The writing sample, which should be between four and fifteen pages in length, may consist of a paper turned in for a course or other written work prepared by the applicant.
 It should address some social scientific and preferably sociological issue.
-The writing sample and personal statement should be submitted along with the application for admission.